 Exterior Styling features include wide door openings, wraparound aero headlights and color-keyed bodyside moldings.
 Riding a 114.6-inch wheelbase, the four-door sedan is 212 inches long overall and 58.3 inches tall.

-Interior Five or six people fit inside the Crown Victoria, depending on whether a bench or bucket seats are installed up front.
-Standard and LX models feature the front bench for a six-person capacity.
-An overhead console is standard in the LX and LX Sport models.
-The sedan's trunk holds 20.6 cubic feet of cargo, and a trunk organizer is offered as an option.
-A power moonroof is optional on the LX and LX Sport models.
+Interior Five or six people fit inside the Crown Victoria, depending on whether bench or bucket seats are installed up front.
+An overhead console is standard in the LX.
+The sedan's trunk holds 20.6 cubic feet of cargo, and a trunk organizer and power moonroof are optional.

-Standard equipment includes air conditioning, cruise control, a tilt steering column, a cassette stereo, and power windows, locks and mirrors.
-Remote keyless entry, electronic climate control and a CD stereo are installed in the LX sedan.
-The LX Sport adds a cassette/CD stereo, leather-trimmed power bucket seats, a floor-mounted gearshift lever and a full-length center console.
-Power-adjustable pedals are optional.
+Standard equipment includes air conditioning, cruise control, a tilt steering column, an AM/FM stereo with CD, an eight-way power driver's seat, and power windows, locks and mirrors.
+Electronic climate control is installed in the LX sedan.
+The new LX performance package adds power bucket seats and a leather-trimmed steering wheel and floor-mounted gearshift lever.
+Power-adjustable pedals, a six-disc CD changer and heated side mirrors are optional.

-Under the Hood In Standard and LX trims, the Crown Victoria's 4.6-liter V-8 produces 224 horsepower and 272 pounds-feet of torque and drives a four-speed-automatic transmission.
+Under the Hood The Crown Victoria's 4.6-liter V-8 produces 224 hp and 272 pounds-feet of torque and drives a four-speed automatic transmission.
 Optional all-speed traction control uses the antilock braking system and throttle intervention to manage wheelspin.
-A more potent 239-hp version of the V-8, featuring a dual exhaust system, is standard in the LX Sport.
+The new LX performance package features a 239-hp version of the V-8 and a dual exhaust system.

-Safety All-disc antilock brakes with electronic brake-force distribution are standard.
+Safety All-disc antilock brakes with electronic brake-force distribution and dual front airbags are standard.
 A dual-rate brake booster applies full braking power automatically in a panic stop.
 Side-impact airbags are optional.

 Driving Impressions Though the past two model years have seen the introduction of other rear-drive models, relatively few choices are available for drivers who seek rear-drive motoring at a moderate cost.
 Fortunately, the Crown Vic yields a generally pleasant experience, led by an easygoing ride.
 As long as you don't expect sharp handling, this sedan can be a sensible purchase, though it's bigger than most people need.